gregology/gregology.github.io/codex.md

 - In a casual universe, nobody is irrational
 - We share the universe with other intelligent life
 - There are intelligent collective consciousnesses that we do not understand
-- Humans have no cosmic significance, other than that the cosmos is significant and humans are part of it
+- Humans have no cosmic significance, other than that the cosmos is significant & humans are part of it
 - There is no universal purpose of life, we must make our own
 - I am not sure what my purpose of life is yet